-1. Variable Message Signs (VMS) for STMS applications may be of the Enhanced Message Signs (EMS) or the Fixed Text Message Signs (FTMS) types.
+1. VMS for STMS applications may be of the Light Emitting Technology type or the FTMS types.

 2. All Strategic VMS should be fitted with flashing amber lanterns.
 The lanterns should flash in synchronous horizontal pairs alternating top and bottom to draw the attention of drivers to the message displayed on the VMS.
-Lantern design requirements must comply with the Traffic Signs Regulations and General Directions (TSRGD).
+Lantern design requirements must comply with the TSRGD.